Everyone’s gotten the memo.

 In our case, we’re not a B2B SaaS business like Leadfeeder.

-But as a service-based B2B business, some of our leads reach out to me (Victor) directly on social media, and sometimes they fill out our forms.
+The results we get?
+B2B marketers reach out to me (Victor) directly on social media, and sometimes they fill out our forms.

 CTA example #3: Convert readers into email subscribers